-Impact & Socio-Economic Results The monthly allocation of US\$30 for each orphan is distributed as follows: US\$24/participant as monthly living allowance + US\$6/participant managed by the three Project Implementing Agencies (PIA) to cover the provision and distribution of schooling kits, health assistance, mentoring/monitoring of participants, and training or development activities.
-These three PIAs are BMM, Rumah Zakat Indonesia, and PKPU.
-The project has a positive impact on the orphaned children by sponsoring them until they become capable of joining universities and integrating into the society.
-Furthermore, outstanding students were provided with scholarships to pursue their university studies.
-Implementation Timeline and Progress The project started in the aftermath of the tsunami that hit Indonesia in 2004 and continues until the orphans reach 18 years of age, so it is expected to conclude in 2021/2022.
+The sponsorship comprises providing orphans with basic needs, such as living expenses, shelter, food, clothing, health, and educational support, in addition to secondary needs such as vocational training, and social and sport activities to help them return to their normal life and regain their A total of 13,257 orphans who have lost either or both of their parents are benefitting from the program.
+The monthly allocation of US\$30 for each orphan is distributed as follows: US\$24/participant as monthly living allowance + US\$6/participant managed by the three Project Implementing Agencies (PIA) to cover the provision and distribution of schooling kits, health assistance, mentoring/monitoring of participants, and training or development activities.
+These three PIAs are BMM, Rumah Zakat The project has a positive impact on the orphaned children by sponsoring them until they become capable of joining universities and integrating into the society.
+Furthermore, outstanding students The project started in the aftermath of the tsunami that hit Indonesia in 2004 and continues until the

-USD 24 for Living Expenses USD 24
+USD 24 for Living Expenses

+districts)

+savings for the future.